thatoldfarm/llminux/README.md

 An LLM playground for finding out what happens when LLM bugs are turned into features that can be interacted with via a linux-like system running as an ontological operating system with persistant state mechanics.

-This contains everything you need to run your app locally.

 ## Run Locally

 **Prerequisites:**  Node.js